justinamiller/TestingTips/README.md

 * Tests allow you to make changes to code without fear.
 * Tests enable change.
 * Tests enable improving architecture.

+Without tests, your code base rots.

+## FIRST
+* **(F)ast** – tests should be fast / run quickly
+* **(I)ndependent** – tests should NOT depend on each other – tests should be able to be run in any order they like
+* **(R)epeatable** – they should be repeatable in ANY environment without need for any specific infrastructure
+* **(S)elf-validating** – they should have a boolean output – pass or fail, nothing else
+* **(T)imely** – they need to be written in a timely fashion – just before the production code is written – ensures they are easy to code against

+## Importance
+Unit Tests are as important if not moreso than the production code they’re for becasue they allow you to make changes confidently and without fear.
+They allow you to mold your code over time to improve flexibility / maintainability.